instagibbs/bolts/XX-eltoo-onchain.md

             - SHOULD use [replace-by-fee](https://github.com/bitcoin/bips/blob/master/bip-0125.mediawiki) or other mechanism on the spending transaction if it proves insufficient for timely inclusion in a block.
           - After `shared_delay` timeout, if the update transaction output isn't otherwise resolved, MUST broadcast the associated *settlement transaction*.
             - MAY attach additional inputs in order to induce inclusion in a block in a timely manner to enforce final state
-              - FIXME This requires ANYPREVOUT to ommit the value in its commitment like ANYPREVOUTANYSCRIPT.
             - MAY spend settlement transaction outputs it controls to use for CPFP
               - FIXME Requires package relay